-Huda Mian is a neuroscience major whose undergraduate research has focused on better understanding the workings of the brain in relation to epilepsy.
+As a neuroscience major, Huda Mian's undergraduate research focused on better understanding the workings of the brain in relation to epilepsy.

 Huda's research experience, she says, taught her how to effectively analyze published papers and how to use the information to develop protocols.

 Where are you from?
 What is your major?

 I am from Sioux City, Iowa, and I majored in neuroscience on the pre-med track.